omkaracharya/AgileBot/Design/Design.md

     * Manage User stories
         * Create/Modify/Delete Story.
         * List of Stories in total or per user.
     * Points
         * Create/Modify/Delete Point.
         * List of Points in total or per user.
     * Tasks
         * Create/Modify/Delete task.
         * List of Tasks in total or per user.

-    To achieve this functionality, AgileBot will send the REST request to the Taiga.
+    To achieve this functionality, *Taiga Manager* will send the REST request to the Taiga.
 For instance: There is an un-assigned bug/story.
 AgileBot will get the task stats for each user, plus some extra information from Taiga.
 It can then find the work load of each user and accordingly assign the story to the user.

 * **[Git](https://git-scm.com/)** (/ɡɪt/) is a version control system for tracking changes in computer files and **[GitHub](https://github.com/)** is a hosting service for Git repositories to coordinate work on those files among multiple people.
 AgileBot would request GitHub for data like check-in comments, review comments, CD/CI stats, if available using REST APIs.
 This data will be used to provide the status updates of a feature or team member to Team leader or Scrum master